amsks/amsks.github.io/_pages/teaching.md

 ---
 layout: page
 permalink: /teaching/
-title: teaching
+title: teaching and theses
-description: Materials for courses you taught.
+# description: Materials for courses you taught.
 Replace this text with your description.
 nav: true
 nav_order: 5
 ---

-For now, this page is assumed to be a static description of your courses.
-You can convert it to a collection similar to `_projects/` so that you can have a dedicated page for each course.

-Organize your courses by years, topics, or universities, however you like!
+Please refer to the [institute page](https://www.ai.uni-hannover.de/en/studies) for all details regarding teaching and thesis topics that I am offering.

+Previously, I have been involved with the following courses:

+    Reinforcement Learning Seminar: Spring 2022
+    Reinforcement Learning: Fall 2022
+    Reproducibility in Machine Learning: Spring 2023